Keyboard shortcuts

 🎯 Goal: Internalize the two-step LST pricing pipeline and the dual oracle safety pattern.
 This is the exact oracle design used by Aave, Morpho, and every lending protocol that accepts wstETH.

-πŸ“‹ Summary: Liquid Staking Fundamentals
+πŸ“‹ Key Takeaways: Liquid Staking Fundamentals

-• Two models β€” rebasing (stETH, balance changes) vs non-rebasing (wstETH/rETH, exchange rate changes)
+• Explain why liquid staking exists (capital efficiency for staked ETH) and compare the two models: rebasing (stETH, balance changes) vs non-rebasing (wstETH/rETH, exchange rate changes)

-• Withdrawal queue β€” post-Shapella redemption mechanism and its peg stabilization role
+• Describe the post-Shapella withdrawal queue and its role in peg stabilization

 πŸ’‘ Protocol Architecture